alexge233/semanet/README.md

 most words share some kind of abstract archetype.

 ###Hyponyms
-Hyponyms are *specializations* or *instantiations* commonly, sub-classes or sub-ordinate words which add specificity to your query.
+Hyponyms are *specializations* or *instantiations* linked as sub-classes or sub-ordinate words which add specificity to your query.
-Those are always returned as a single layer, below your current layer within which your query is to be found.
+Those are always returned as a single layer below your current layer within which your query is to be found.

 This however does not mean that there exist no more sub-classes,